rajofearth/audio_file_organizer/README.md

-# MP3 Organizer
+# Audio Organizer

-This Python script helps organize your MP3 files by artist and album, creating a tidy directory structure for your music library.
+This Python script helps organize your audio files by various parameters such as artist, album, and genre, creating a structured directory for your music library.

-Created by [Rajofearth](https://github.com/rajofearth) with the help of [ChatGPT 3.5](https://openai.com/blog/chatgpt)
+Created by [Rajofearth](https://github.com/rajofearth) with the assistance of [ChatGPT 3.5](https://openai.com/blog/chatgpt).

 ## Getting Started